 Implementing Monetary Policy in the Large Value Transfer System Environment

-Two discussion papers, setting out a proposed framework for implementing monetary policy in the LVTS environment, were published (November 1995 and March 1996) before the final report was issued in January 1999.
+Discussion papers, setting out a proposed framework for implementing monetary policy in the LVTS environment, were published before the final report was issued in January 1999.